The Real-World Benefits of Joining NAWSP

 From the start of her stellar career in sales, Cynthia had noticed that sales training and professional development were all heavily oriented toward men, who had of course traditionally been the only voice in sales.
 Cynthia began to wonder if other women in sales could benefit from finding their voice in women-oriented training and support systems.
 Being an experienced self-starter, Cynthia put together an informal group of other women in sales in her local Detroit neighborhood.
 Before long, she was managing groups in multiple cities.
 In November 2016, the NAWSP was born, and before long its membership had grown to over 14,000 interested, engaged and professionally successful women across the United States.

 Why We Started the NAWSP

 The NAWSP got its start because we knew a woman alone in sales is very alone indeed, and that women thrive best when we work together.
 We want to help every female sales professional succeed beyond her wildest dreams, and to that end we've grown our small club into a national association of some of the smartest women you'll ever meet.
 The mission of the NAWSP is to help women in sales develop and thrive, and to that end, our association offers members:

-Networking opportunities with over 14,000 other women in sales in cities as far apart as Seattle and Atlanta.
+Networking opportunities with over 14,000 other women in sales across the nation.

-Training courses tailored to women's unique perspectives and needs in the world of sales.
+Training and professional development courses tailored to women's unique perspectives and needs in the world of sales.

 Mentorship, advice, support and real friendship with women who've been where you are and who know what you're up against every day.
 We formalize these relationships with innovative programs of coaching and mentorship between our most experienced members and the women who are still on their way up.

-A real community of women, connected through our members' app, who share their stories, tips, tricks and the occasional bawdy joke with each other in a supportive and nurturing environment.
+A real community of women, connected through our members' app, who share their stories, tips, tactics and the occasional bawdy joke with each other in a supportive and nurturing environment.

 We're passionate about helping women succeed in sales.
 If you're just as passionate about your own success and the success of other women, consider joining the National Association of Women Sales Professionals today.